HomeDiocese of Rochester rules for churchyards

 space, nor do we permit scattering of ashes on the surface of the

 graveyard.
-Interment of ashes at a later time costs (from Jan 16)
+Interment of ashes at a later time costs £166, plus the

 The site of the interment can be marked with a small stone, (12 x 18 inch maximum) laid flat on the ground.
 There are additional fees for permission for this (see below)